iciclespider/mezzanine/README.rst

 Steps to run a sample test server:

-  * Ensure Django version 1.2 is available by importing "django".
+  * Ensure Django version 1.2 is available when "django" is imported.
-  * Ensure Grappelli version 2.2 is available by importing "grappelli".
+  * Ensure Grappelli version 2.2 is available when "grappelli" is imported.
-  * Change the settings.py database configuration.
   * Run the syncdb Django management command.
   * Run the runserver Django management command.